vacp2p/rfc/content/docs/rfcs/13/README.md

   with matching entries from the last entry in the store.
-- if there are still more matching entries in the store after the maximum page size is reached while populating the response, the store service node SHOULD populate the `pagination_cursor` in the `StoreResponse` with the message hash key of the _first_ entry _included_ in the response.
+- if there are still more matching entries in the store after the maximum page size is reached while populating the response, the store service node SHOULD populate the `pagination_cursor` in the `StoreQueryResponse` with the message hash key of the _first_ entry _included_ in the response.

 # Security Consideration